-where $n$ and $d$ are respectively the numerator and denominator of the fraction after we have simplified it.
-Then, if we let $h=6/d$, there exists a polynomial $P(u,v)$ of degree $n$ in $u$ and $v$ such that $P(u,v)=0$. \end{theorem} \begin{conjecture}[for level 2] Let $p$ be an odd prime number and write
+where $N$ and $D$ are respectively the numerator and denominator of the fraction after we have simplified it.
+Then, if we let $h=6/D$, there exists a polynomial $P(u,v)$ of degree $N$ in $u$ and $v$ such that $P(u,v)=0$.